PUDT3101A-Fall2025/pudt3101a-fall2025.github.io/src/assignments/2-collection.md

 ### Submission

 Your website should be published to the web using GitHub pages.
-Submit your assignment by submitting your GitHub pages link in Canvas.
+Submit your assignment by submitting **the link to your GitHub repository** in Canvas.

-Please include a code walkthrough to talk through how you built your site.